 The first time I got into the tunnels was down through a ventilation shaft that had been covered up, the shaft had a metal ladder fixed to the side which I climbed down.
 The next time I went in was where I came out from, which was a partially concealed iron gate on the side of the hill.

 It is like a huge military warehouse down there, some of the storage areas were great big caverns and some of the tunnels you could drive a truck in them.
-Other smaller tunnels went in all directions and some led to smaller rooms which had wooden boxed stored in them.
+Other smaller tunnels went in all directions and some led to smaller rooms which had wooden boxes stored in them.
 I spent quite a few hours exploring the tunnels with a torch during the time I was in camp at North Head.

 I saw numerous military vehicles parked down there, they were not all in the same place, nor were they all the same type.
 Some of them looked like those ‘Ford Bomb Tenders’ and others looked like the ‘Dodge’ four wheel drive trucks with the canvas top, I’ve seen some of these since.
 I also saw what I would describe as ‘gun carriages’ – like a 25 pounder.
 A couple may have been put together – there was boxes of bits for the gun nearby including wheels.

 The aircraft wings that I saw were made of wood and covered in canvas.
 They were all packed in wooden frames like an open pallet and were on the floor of this very big cavern.
 In the same area were some huge packing crates and several smaller ones.
-There was heaps of wooden boxes stacked almost up to the roof, some had rope handles that were about 4 foot long and bout a foot wide, they could have been ‘Bren Gun’ cases when I relate back to it now.
+There were heaps of wooden boxes stacked almost up to the roof, some had rope handles that were about 4 foot long and bout a foot wide, they could have been ‘Bren Gun’ cases when I relate back to it now.

 It was like a giant Pak ‘N’ Save with boxes on racks and on the floor.
-There was also a lot of places that I couldn’t get to because of big iron gates that were chained an padlocked.
+There were also a lot of places that I couldn’t get to because of big iron gates that were chained an padlocked.
 I have been into a lot of tunnels and huge chambers and seen things that the authorities appear don’t know about.

 7. The supervisor's story